BURN INJURY LAWYERS IN ATLANTA, GA

 An attorney in our Atlanta office may be able to help you obtain compensation for your injuries.
 The following types of damages may be available to a burn injury victim:

-Non-Economic Damages: In many burn injury lawsuits, victims are awarded damages for pain and suffering.
-Damages for pain and suffering are intended to compensate a burn injury victim for the physical pain and mental anguish that was caused by the accident.
-A burn injury victim may also be entitled to financial compensation for any disfigurement that may have occurred as a result of a burn injury.
+Noneconomic Damages: In many burn injury lawsuits, victims are awarded damages for pain and suffering.
+Such damages are intended to compensate a victim for the physical pain and mental anguish that was caused by the accident.
+One may also be entitled to financial compensation for any disfigurement that may have occurred as a result of a burn injury.

 Punitive Damages: In cases involving particularly reckless conduct, the court may award punitive damages to a burn injury victim.
 Punitive damages are designed to punish the person liable for the incident and demonstrate that others should refrain from engaging in similar behavior.